AlexJReid/blog/README.md

 ## Why Cloud Run?
 I don't believe you can believe anything written on a blog that isn't hosted by k8s.
 But as I'm not clever enough for that, Cloud Run is a fair substitute. ;)

-Seriously though, I had been impressed with Cloud Run and it seemed a simple way of getting off Medium.
-It has nice monitoring and very simple support for custom domains.
-Which reminds me, I also couldn't be arsed with CloudFront.
+Seriously though, I really liked using Cloud Run for another project and it seemed a simple way of getting off Medium.
+It has nice monitoring and dead simple support for custom domains.
+Which reminds me, I really couldn't be arsed with CloudFront.

-There may be better approaches but it seems to work for me.
+There may be better approaches but it seems to work.